-Type of Error Description Syntax Error The rules associated with the use of a programming statement in the SAS language are violated.
-Typical examples of a syntax error include misspelling of dataset or variable names, and forgetting a semicolon.
+Type of Error Description Syntax Error SAS language rules associated with the use of a programming statement is violated.
+Examples of a syntax error include misspelling of data set or variable names, and forgetting a semicolon.
 Semantic Error An element in a statement is specified incorrectly preventing SAS from knowing how to interpret your code.
 Typical examples of semantic errors include misspelling a variable name and incorrectly specifying an array's elements.
 Execution-time Error An error that produces a Note or Warning on the SAS Log, but allows the program to continue.
 An example includes observations arranged in incorrect BY-group order.
-Data Error An error that is generated when one or more data values do not match an INPUT statement specification.
+Data Error An error generated when one or more data values do not match an INPUT statement specification.
 Macro-Related Error An error that occurs during macro compilation or execution.
-An example includes a local macro variable that should have been defined as a global macro variable.
-Logic Error An error that does not have a Note, Warning or Error associated with it, but contains erroneous or unexpected results.
-Examples include using a "<" when a ">" comparison operator should have been specified.
+An example is a local macro variable that should have been defined as a global macro variable.
+Logic Error An error that is not associated with a Note, Warning or Error, but contains erroneous or unexpected results.
+An examples is using a "<" when a ">" comparison operator should have been specified.